TirelessClock/mappy/plan.md

 reset the questions. limited the dataset to north india, hindi belt - rajasthan, punjab, delhi, haryana, uttar pradesh, bihar, and limited it to 2020. new questions:

-    1. "Can you show me the latest satellite imagery of Delhi?"
+    1. Can you show me the latest satellite imagery of Delhi?
-    2. "What is the land use distribution in Jaipur for 2020?"
+    2. What is the land use distribution in Jaipur for 2020?
-    3. "How has the deforestation rate changed in the forests of Uttar Pradesh over the last decade?"
+    3. How has the deforestation rate changed in the forests of Uttar Pradesh over the last decade?
-    4. "Can you provide the population density map of Patna?"
+    4. Can you provide the population density map of Patna?
-    5. "What are the main agricultural zones in Punjab?"
+    5. What are the main agricultural zones in Punjab?
-    6. "Show me the changes in urban development in Chandigarh from 2000 to 2020."
+    6. Show me the changes in urban development in Chandigarh from 2000 to 2020.
-    7. "Can you find flood-prone areas in Bihar?"
+    7. Can you find flood-prone areas in Bihar?
-    8. "What is the elevation profile of the Aravalli Range?"
+    8. What is the elevation profile of the Aravalli Range?
-    9. "Provide a heat map of traffic congestion in Lucknow."
+    9. Provide a heat map of traffic congestion in Lucknow.
-    10. "Can you identify areas suitable for solar panel installations in Haryana?"
+    10. Can you identify areas suitable for solar panel installations in Haryana?

 feel like kind of a poop rn, but c'est la vie.